Pleasanton School Integration Marker

-After the completion of the new high school and elementary, Pleasanton school officials opted to integrate after construction.
-Integration in Texas was not welcomed.
-The school trustees needed a petition from the community, followed by a vote, if they wanted the right to integrate.
+After the completion of the new high school and elementary school buildings, Pleasanton school officials introduced the option of integrating the formerly segregated system.
+The school trustees needed a petition from the community, followed by a vote, in order to do this.

-This plan was put into place two months after the crisis at Little Rock Central High School in Arkansas.
-The integration at Little Rock Central High School was forced and the nine black students were denied entry to the school.
-This was a direct defiance of the 1954 Supreme Court ruling, ordering the integration of public schools.
+The plan for Pleasanton’s integration was put into place two months after the crisis at Little Rock Central High School in Arkansas.
+There, integration was forced by the Federal Government after nine black students were famously denied entry to the school by the Governor of Arkansas.
+This was in direct defiance of the 1954 ‘Brown v.
+Board of Education of Topeka, Kansas’ Supreme Court ruling, which ordered the integration of all public schools.

 On October 27, 1957, the citizens of Pleasanton held a vote regarding integration.
 There were 343 votes in favor and 88 votes against the process.
 On the morning of November 1, 1957, Pleasanton’s black high school students and their white counterparts integrated peacefully and Pleasanton High School became the first racially integrated school in Texas.
 Black elementary school students in Pleasanton remained in classes with black teachers until January of 1958, when the teachers’ contracts were set to expire.
 All black teachers in Pleasanton lost their jobs due to the integration.
 In 2009, the Atascosa County Historical Commission placed a marker not far from the high school building to commemorate the integration.